abhinavnigam2207/abhinavnigam2207/README.md

 ## Frontend Developer | Javascript enthusiast | Technology Evangelist

-## I'm a Software Engineer, a dance lover, an EDM freak, a traveller and a freelancer !
+## I'm a Software Engineer, a dancer, an EDM freak, a traveller and a freelancer !

 - 🔭 I’m currently working with Jio on Jio.com projects.
 - 🌱 I’m currently learning everything 🤣